teemuniskanen/docs/docs/api/fhir/resources.md

 3. Zero or one ActivityDefinition containing the code system `https://duodecim.fi/fhir/stu3/CodeSystem/activity-definition-custom-actions` and the code `read-alert`.
 This resource contains all reminder texts with severity level `alert` in its `topic.text` field.
 4. Zero or more ActivityDefinition containing any other code system and code, representing the actual actions.

-In other words ActivityDefinitions of type 1-3 may or may not be present, but at least one of them contains at least one reminder text.
+In other words: ActivityDefinitions of type 1-3 may or may not be present, but at least one of them contains at least one reminder text.
 See below for an example.

 ### Code systems